If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 Most good hosting companies offer a free SSL certificate, basic firewalls, malware scanning, and daily backups.

-But remember, you are on a shared server.
-So, follow these steps for extra safety.
+But remember that you are on a shared server.
+To ensure extra safety, follow these steps.

-- Always update your WordPress plugins or themes.
+- Always keep your WordPress plugins and themes up to date.

 - Use strong passwords.

-- Use security plugins like Wordfence or iThemes Security.
+- Utilize security plugins such as Wordfence or iThemes Security.

 If your website deals with customer data, consider upgrading to a VPS or cloud hosting for better security.